5 Tips to Protect Your Child’s Teeth This Easter

 What’s the Problem?

-According to health experts, the average Australian woman should take less than 25 grams of sugar per day, while males should consume 35 grams – no one should consume more than 50 grams.
+According to health professionals, the average Australian woman should limit their daily sugar intake to fewer than 25 grams, while males should consume 35 grams—no one should consume more than 50 grams.

-If you eat one Cadbury Crème Egg, one chocolate Peep, and one chocolate bunny, you can’t go wrong.
+You can’t go wrong if you eat one Cadbury Crème Egg, chocolate Peep, and chocolate bunny.
 Right?

 Wrong.
 Consider these statistics: